-See, different purposes come with different frequencies.
-It’s recommended that you segment your donor list so that you can reach out to the right donors for the right purpose and at the right frequency.
+Different purposes require different frequencies.
+It’s recommended that you segment your donor list so that you can reach out to suitable donors for the right purpose and at the right frequency.

 How you communicate with your donors also plays a role in how often they should be receiving messages from you.
 If your primary mode of communication is email, you may have more liberty to communicate with them more often.